anushkag8630/movie-recommendation-system/README.md

 This project helps users discover movies they'll love based on various criteria and intelligent recommendations.

 📚 About
-This system suggests movies using a curated and dynamic dataset.
+This system suggests movies using a manually curated dataset.
-Built with a focus on simplicity, efficiency, and scalability, it provides users with tailored recommendations to enhance their movie-watching experience.
+Built with a focus on simplicity and speed, it provides users with movie recommendations based on genre, search input, and ratings.
+You can also watch trailers on YouTube directly by clicking the Watch Trailer button!

 Depending on the version you are running, it supports: